Nullreff/redpile-old/README.md

 make
 ```

-Once it's build, tests can be run using [rspec](http://rspec.info/)
+Once it's built, tests can be run using [rspec](http://rspec.info/)

 Usage
 -----